The Red Victorian: Red Victorian cooperative

 Sunchild died at the age of 87 in July 2013.
-The following year, Jessy Kate Schingler, founder of Open Door Development LLC and The Embassy Network, established the Red Victorian, LLC as a subsidiary of District Commons, a non-profit that provides housing for formerly incarcerated people and funds community arts events, and on July 1, 2014, District Commons took over management of the Red Victorian under lease from the Peaceful World Foundation non-profit established by Sunchild The hotel was affiliated with The Embassy Network as a 20-room co-living house with community spaces on the ground floor, which hosted art shows, lectures, and parties.
+The following year, Jessy Kate Schingler, founder of Open Door Development LLC and The Embassy Network, established the Red Victorian, LLC as a subsidiary of District Commons.
+On July 1, 2014, District Commons took over management of the Red Victorian under lease from the Peaceful World Foundation non-profit established by Sunchild The hotel was affiliated with The Embassy Network as a 20-room co-living house with community spaces on the ground floor, which hosted art shows, lectures, and parties.
 It later operated as an Airbnb.
 They were also part of the Haight Street Commons network.

 The closure of hotels and ban on public events instituted in spring 2020 during the COVID-19 pandemic made it challenging for The Red Victorian to continue the hotel or other activities.
 District Commons announced on the Red Victorian Facebook page that the hotel's lease would be terminated early at the end of September.
 In August, Fishbowl Drag performances began in the hotel's front window, and the Fishbowl SF collective launched a fundraiser in order to lease the building as housing for queer, transgender, and gender-nonconforming people and people of color.
 During this time, a dispute between District Commons and other individuals, including those performing with Fishbowl, arose around residential tenancy in the building.
 District Commons said that the group did not have permission to live in the hotel and in October said that it had filed a forcible detainer to require them to leave.

 The parties reached settlement in June 2021 and all tenants and occupants left the building by the end of 2021.